 The course is made up of a combination of internal and external assessment.
-You sit one external exam and this is a written exam and two internal exams using the computer.
+You sit one external (written) exam and two internal exams using the computer.
 Our staff work really hard to make sure that you are prepared for the exams so there will be lots of quizzes and tests to check your knowledge and understanding.